rajankpaul/docs/tutorials/raspberry_pi/index.md

 ```

 ## New User
-*   In order to creater a new user, run the following command and replace *&lt;username&gt;* with your actual desired username.
+*   In order to creater a new user, run the following command and replace \<username\> with your actual desired username.
 It will ask you to enter a new password:
 ```bash
 sudo adduser --gecos "" <username>
 ```
 *   Run the following command to add your new user to the same groups as pi, except for the pi group.
-You must once again replace *&lt;username&gt;* with your desired username:
+You must once again replace \<username\> with your desired username:
 ```bash
 for GROUP in adm dialout cdrom sudo audio video plugdev games users input netdev spi i2c gpio; do sudo adduser <username> $GROUP; done
 ```